zonca/zonca.dev/posts/2020-05-21-jetstream_kubernetes_magnum.md

 ---
+aliases:
+- /2020/05/jetstream_kubernetes_magnum
+categories:
+- kubernetes
+- openstack
+- jetstream
+- jupyterhub
+date: '2020-05-21'
 layout: post
+slug: kubernetes-jupyterhub-jetstream-magnum
 title: Deploy Kubernetes and JupyterHub on Jetstream with Magnum
-categories: [kubernetes, openstack, jetstream, jupyterhub]
-slug: kubernetes-jupyterhub-jetstream-magnum

 ---

 This tutorial deploys Kubernetes on Jetstream with Magnum and then